The Voice Kids (Russian TV series) season 6

 The sixth season of the Russian reality talent show The Voice Kids premiered on February 15, 2019 on Channel One.
 Dmitry Nagiev returned as the show's presenter.
-Pelageya and Valery Meladze returned as coach, Svetlana Loboda (LOBODA) replaced Basta as a new coach for the show.
+Aglaya Shilovskaya replaced Agata Muceniece as a co-presenter.
+Pelageya and Valery Meladze returned as coach, Svetlana Loboda (LOBODA) replaced Basta.

 The end result of the final on April 26 was so decisive, that fans started questioning the results.
 Channel One TV tasked the cyber-security firm Group-IB to look for manipulations in the votes.
 A preliminary result confirmed vote manipulation.
 Channel One TV annulled the results of the final on May 16 and announced a new final show for May 24.

+For the first time, the audience chose the Best Coach of the season.
+Pelageya won with a result of 56%.

 Coaches and presenters

-There are one change to the coaching panel from season five.
-Coaches Pelageya and Valery Meladze are joined by LOBODA, who replaced Basta, thus making it the first season to have two female coaches.
+Pelageya and Valery Meladze are joined by LOBODA, who replaced Basta, thus making it the first season to have two female coaches.

-Also there are a change to the presenters panel from season five.
 Dmitry Nagiev is joined by Aglaya Shilovskaya, who replaced Agata Muceniece.